 Federal Pell Grants are money that you never have to repay, so if your child qualifies for one, it’s a handy way to shrink your college bills.
 Pell Grants are awarded on need, at up to $5,815 per year.
 Every student should fill out a FAFSA (Free Application for Financial Student Aid) to find out what other financial aid they qualify for.

 In short, it’s never too early to plan for your child’s education.
 Learn more college savings tips on Farm Bureau’s College Funding page.
 We have a variety of options that can put you at ease and make you feel secure about your child’s college fund.
+Talk to a Farm Bureau financial advisor about building a financial plan to help you balance college funding with your other financial commitments.

 Bank CDs are FDIC insured, the other products referenced here are not federally insured.